David Nreca-Bisinger: Under-17

 In July 2018, Nreca-Bisinger received a call-up from Kosovo U17 for a gathering with footballers from Kosovan diaspora.
 After three months, he was named as part of the Kosovo U17 squad for 2019 UEFA European Under-17 Championship qualifications.
-On 26 October 2018, Nreca-Bisinger made his debut with Kosovo U17 in a 2019 UEFA European Under-17 Championship qualifications match against Scotland U17 after being named in the starting line-up.
+Two days later, Nreca-Bisinger made his debut with Kosovo U17 in the 2019 UEFA European Under-17 Championship qualifications match against Scotland U17 after being named in the starting line-up.

 Under-21

 On 2 October 2020, Nreca-Bisinger received a call-up from Kosovo U21 for a 2021 UEFA European Under-21 Championship qualification matches against Austria U21 and Andorra U21.
-On 13 October 2020, he made his debut with Kosovo U21 in a match against Andorra U21 after being named in the starting line-up.
+On 13 October 2020, he made his debut with Kosovo U21 in the match against Andorra U21 after being named in the starting line-up.

 Personal life

 Nreca-Bisinger was born in Gjakova, Kosovo to a Kosovo Albanian divorced mother, he as a two-year-old and his mother moved to Esslingen am Neckar, Germany and after her marriage to a German, in addition to the surname Nreca he also took the surname of his stepfather, Bisinger, making the surname Nreca-Bisinger.